Subcontinent

 The Indian subcontinent is a peninsula that juts southward from the rest of Asia like an enormous arrowhead.
-The Himalayan Mountains separate the subcontinent from the rest of Asia.
-While it is a distinct landmass, the Indian subcontinent is not large enough to be considered a continent.
+The massive Himalayan Mountains separate the subcontinent from the rest of Asia, making it a distinct landmass but too small to be considered a continent.

-The Himalayas include Mount Everest, the tallest mountain in the world.
+The Himalayas include Mount Everest, the world’s tallest mountain.
 Everest rises 29,028 feet above sea level on the border between China and Nepal.
 No plant life grows near the mountain’s peak due to powerful winds, extremely cold temperatures, and a lack of oxygen.

 Many adventurous people attempt to climb Everest every year.
 Often their venture ends in sickness or death.
-Most people are unable to breathe 20,000 feet above sea level because there is not enough oxygen in the atmosphere.
+Most people cannot breathe 20,000 feet above sea level because there is not enough oxygen in the atmosphere.
 A person will suffer brain damage when they are unable to breathe.
-Clearly, the peak of Mount Everest is a place for only the heartiest of people.
+Strong winds and frigid temperatures combined with the lack of oxygen make the climate at the peak of Mount Everest a place for only the heartiest of people.

 Resources